The hair is a little longer and a little greyer.

 A Bard Day’s Night (2012) is his comedy stage musical co-written with Backbeat co-star Chris O’Neill.

-Scot has completed his first two novels, THE NOVELIST and ACCEPTANCE, as well as a book of poetry LES POÈMES and a YA Illustrated Novella called A BARD DAYS NIGHT, based on the book of his stage musical of the same name (co-written with Chris O’Neill).
+Scot has completed his first two novels, THE GHOST WRITER and ACCEPTANCE, as well as a book of poetry LES POÈMES and a YA Illustrated Novella called A BARD DAYS NIGHT, based on the book of his stage musical of the same name (co-written with Chris O’Neill).
 He is currently working on his third novel.